Skip to main content

 Workflow Questions

-- "Walk me through a phone order from start to finish."
+• "Walk me through a phone order, start to finish."

-- "Show me what happens with a repeat customer."
+• "Show me what happens when a repeat customer rings."

-- "What does my designer actually see when they're making an order?"
+• "What does my designer actually see on their screen while they're making something up?"

-- "It's a Saturday and I've got 50 deliveries - show me how I'd manage that."
+• "It's Saturday morning, I've got 50 deliveries to get out — show me how I'd manage that."

 Integration Questions

-- "When someone orders on my website, how does that appear here?"
+• "If someone orders through my website, how does that order show up in here?"

-- "Can I get data out to my accountant easily?"
+• "Can I easily get my data across to my accountant?"

 Support Questions